-Construct and update routing table (Subsection V-D) According to information collected, anycast routers construct their own routing tables and then exchange routing information with one another to reconfigure these.
+- Initiate Anycast Membership: The anycast router collects information on nodes that intend to join anycast memberships. - Construct and Update Routing Table: According to information collected, anycast routers construct their own routing tables and then exchange routing information with one another to reconfigure these.